Europe seeks to stem flow of Balkan asylum seekers

 That year, the number of asylum seekers from Serbia and its former Kosovo province shot up 50 percent to almost 30,000.

-In 2011 the United Nations ranked Serbia - taken together with Kosovo - fourth behind Afghanistan, China and Iraq in the number of people seeking asylum in industrialized countries.
+In 2011 the United Nations ranked Serbia - taken together with Kosovo - fourth behind Afghanistan, China and Iraq in the number of people seeking asylum in industrialised countries.

 So far in 2012, over 14,000 people from Serbia and Macedonia have requested asylum within the Schengen zone.